markc/alsa/lib/md/Github.md

 _[Mark Constable]:_ Some minor updates to the index.php script and it's Bootstrap 3 (final) template.
 Just a reminder that if anyone can help out with managing these pages via Github then I'd really appreciate it as there is plenty of "low hanging fruit" to pick from.
-Just pick any Markdown file in lib/md and clean it up a little, or a lot :-)
+Chose any Markdown file in lib/md and clean it up a little.
 View the source of [Edirol_UA-25EX] to get an idea how the layout should look as its had the most amount of work on it to date.
 Create your own User:you page and leave a note here for posterity if you care to.

 I just discovered that if full canonical links are used then the Markdown rendered pages at Github will obviously still point back to this site!
 So this